• Skip to primary navigation

 Troubleshooting

-• If the Turkish delight is grainy or has bits of something like hard candy then you either did not give sugar time to dissolve and melt between addition, was in a hurry and added the sugar all at once or in less addition, the heat was high and you did not turn it to the lowest possible flame.
+• If the Turkish delight is grainy or has bits of something like hard candy then you either did not give sugar time to dissolve and melt between additions, was in a hurry and added the sugar all at once, or in less additions, the heat was high and you did not turn it to the lowest possible flame.

-• If your Turkish delights did not set to what you want, do not throw it away.
-Here is how to fix that.: in a saucepan, add 1 tablespoon of water and the unset delights and turn the heat to low.
-Break up the delights with a spatula to help them melt back.
+• If your Turkish delight did not set to what you want, do not throw it away.
+Here is how to fix that: in a saucepan, add one tablespoon of water and the unset delight mixture and turn the heat to low.
+Break up the mixture with a spatula to help them melt back.
 Keep cooking and stirring every 5 minutes.
 Adding an extra 1-2 teaspoons of lime juice OR raising the heat can accelerate the setting.
 BUT you need to be aware that adding extra lime juice could affect the taste, this is not a problem when making lemon or pomegranate flavored ones but if you are making other flavors it might be unpleasant.
-Also raising the heat to medium-low can expedite the cooking but you need to stay there and stir every minute or two to prevent burning.
+Also raising the heat to medium-low heat can expedite the cooking but you need to stay alert and stir every minute or two to prevent burning.

 Hands pulling apart stetchy lokum.